 Promoting economic growth in North Macedonia

-Commissioned by: Federal German Ministry for Economic Affairs and Energy
+Federal German Ministry for Economic Affairs and Climate Action (BMWK)

-The North Macedonian market is relatively small and dominated by micro, small and medium-sized enterprises (MSMEs) which are affected by low competitiveness, a lack of innovation and insufficient industry-specific export potential.
+The North Macedonian market is relatively small and dominated by micro, small and medium-sized enterprises (MSMEs) that are affected by low competitiveness, a lack of innovation and insufficient industry-specific export potential.
 Several regions suffer due to their disparity with the rest of the country.
-Moreover, emigration of graduates leads to a brain drain, which significantly affects economic growth potentials of weaker regions.
+Moreover, emigration of graduates leads to a brain drain, which significantly affects economic growth potentials in the region.

 The main aims of the project are to:

 - improve business support services for start-ups and MSMEs by effecting a knowledge transfer about best practices in business development through various development activities and technical assistance,

 - consolidate the business support infrastructure through accelerators and mentorship programmes,

 - support existing business initiatives with high added value in introducing innovative technology, technology lines and equipment.
 In addition, innovative production methods aim to improve business processes and production efficiency to increase competitiveness.